dotnet/AspNetCore.Docs/aspnetcore/blazor/forms/binding.md

 The form name is only checked when the form is posted to an endpoint as a traditional HTTP POST request from a statically-rendered server-side component.
 The framework doesn't throw an exception at the point of rendering a form, but only at the point that an HTTP POST arrives and doesn't specify a form name.

-To prevent form name collisions, add a scope for form names with the `FormMappingScope` component in the server-side project (not the `.Client` project).
-The `FormMappingScope` component and a unique form scope is especially useful for including forms supplied by a library and you have no way to control the form name used by the library's developer.
+To prevent form name collisions, add a scope for form names with the `FormMappingScope` component in the server-side project (not the `.Client` project of a Blazor Web App).
+The `FormMappingScope` component and a unique form scope is especially useful for including forms supplied by a library when you have no control of the form names used by the library's developer.

 In the following example, the `HelloFromLibrary` component has a form named `Hello` and is supplied to the project by a library.
 The `NamedFormsWithScope` component uses the library's `HelloFromLibrary` component and also has a form named `Hello`.
 The `FormMappingScope` component's scope name is `ParentContext` for the library-supplied form.
 Although both of the forms have the form name `Hello`, the form names don't collide and events are routed to the correct form for POST events.